abarto/pandas-drf-tools/README.rst

 Feedback
 --------

 Comments, tickets and pull requests are welcomed.
-I'll allocate time to this project based on the community's interest on it.
-You can also hit me up on Twitter at `@m4rgin4l <https://twitter.com/m4rgin4l>`__ if you have specific questions.
+You can also reach me at `abarto@machinalis.com <mailto:abarto@machinalis.com>`__ if you have specific questions.